Azure/azure-functions-java-worker/tools/README.md

 In order for the Java Worker to get loaded into the runtime, today we use a NuGet to package the jars for deployment.

-## AppVeyor
+## Azure Pipelines

-We're using App Veyor for CI.
+We're using Azure Pipelines for CI.
 It builds the Java Core and Worker modules and then packages them into a NuGet for consumption by the Azure Functions Script Host.

-CI runs on every PR and nightly on `dev` and `master`
+CI runs on every PR and nightly on 'dev' and 'v3.x' branches.

 ## Local